Quest (singer)

-Jose Villanueva III (born January 12, 1982), better known as Quest, is a Filipino singer, rapper and songwriter, known for his song "Sige Lang" in 2012 which is the theme song for the basketball team Gilas Pilipinas.
-Quest is a hip-hop and R&B singer wherein he won 'Best Urban Music Video for 2010' at the MYX Awards Philippines for his first single "Back to Love".
+Jose Villanueva III (born January 12, 1982), better known as Quest, is a Filipino singer, rapper, songwriter, and producer known for his song "Sige Lang" in 2012 which was selected as "National Fight Song" for the basketball team Gilas Pilipinas.
+Quest is a hip-hop and R&B singer wherein he won 'Best Urban Music Video for 2010' at the Myx Music Awards for his first single "Back to Love".

 Early life

-Born Jose Villanueva III on January 12, 1982, in Quezon City, and he is the son of Joel Villanueva (father) and grandson of Jose Villanueva Sr.

-Sibling; Ana, Mary Adelene, Ana Cassandra, Michaela, and Nalina Sky.
-Mother: Diana Villanueva.
+Born Jose Villanueva III on January 12, 1982, in Quezon City, he is the son of Joel Villanueva and Diana Villanueva, and grandson of Jose Villanueva Sr. Villanueva have five sisters namely Ana, Mary Adelene, Ana Cassandra, Michaela, and Nalina Sky.

 Career

 Quest honed his craft as a lead vocalist and music ministry director at the Fort location of the Christian church Victory in Manila.
 He left in 2007 to pursue a full-time career in music.
 In 2009, Quest started recording Flip Music with Jumbo de Belen without abandoning his contemporary Christian music roots.
 He soon collaborated with Filipino actor and singer Sam Milby, whom he met in church, in marketing and producing his debut album.

 In 2015, Quest signed a recording deal with Warner Music Philippines.
 His second album, Life of a Champion, was released on May 20, 2016 and won Album Of The Year at the 2017 Awit Awards.

+In 2019, Quest signed a new recording contract with Warner Music Philippines again.
+Together with John Roa, they released a single in 2022 titled "Infinity" under the said label.
+The single follows Quest's recently released Permanente EP and Roa's remix project with Jarlo Bâse's "Kalapati."